DomenicWalther/DomenicWalther/README.md

-# Hi there, I'm Domenic Walther! 👋
+# Hey there!
+I'm Domenic 👋

-Welcome to my GitHub profile!
+Thanks for dropping by my GitHub profile!
 I'm a trained photographer turned self-studying web developer with a passion for technology and a love for problem-solving.
 Here's a bit more about me:

 ## About Me 📸💻